Welcome to the Wednesday edition of the Cafe and Bookstore with recent reviews for authors on the shelves

 About the book

-Thanks for dropping in today and I hope you are leaving with some books.. thanks Sally
+Thanks for visiting today and I hope you are leaving with some books.. thanks Sally.